Table of Contents

 I do oppose the current Crimean Karaite movement which has lost their former religious values due to the historical Soviet-backed indoctrination by figures such as Seraya Shapshal.
 Today’s Crimean Karaites have their own religious movement of the “Crimean Karaite religion”.

-In terms of a broader political view, I hold mostly progressive and left-wing values, most often on the far-left of the political spectrum.
+I hold mostly progressive and left-wing values, most often on the far-left of the political spectrum.
 I believe in the partial takedown of the current economic system, with the introduction of a standard income for every resident of a country and work leading to extra income for luxury goods.
 I believe in stronger support of children, disabled and special need people, homeless people and veterans.
 And also less support of (big) companies, with the full introduction of capitalism for companies and taking away the current system of socialism they usually have.
 Beyond just this, I believe in the trias politica model of separation of powers and the full inability for business people to ever be able to be active at politics.
 The income of all governmental workers should be reduced to the minimum income and frozen at this level, this way they truly live the life of a regular resident and apply legislation which fits the people, and not just the rich.
 But most of all, I believe in laws which reflect on the personal circumstances of people, instead of being applied based on the overall population.
 Like a fine of X amount could have little impact on someone with high income and no children, while having a huge impact on someone who has low income and children.
 I believe the government should support those with higher needs more than those with little needs.
 Like if you’re a CEO of a huge company and don’t need any governmental support at all, then that person shouldn’t receive any governmental support at all.
 Every person deserves a good life, even if others have to pay for this.

 Focus on children without parental care